Ledger-Donjon/turboplot/README.md

 cargo run --release -- waveform.npy
 ```

-Rendering is also possible using only CPU backend:
+By default TurboPlot will spawn 1 GPU rendering thread and the maximum CPU rendering threads the hardware can run simultaneously.
+To fit your needs, this can be changed by specifying the number of threads for each type of rendering backend:

 ```
+# Disable use of GPU rendering backend, use only 1 CPU rendering thread.
-cargo run --release -- -b cpu waveform.npy
+cargo run --release -- --gpu 0 --cpu 1 waveform.npy
 ```

-Note: In this mode, display still uses GPU.
-Only the trace rendering will be performed on the CPU.
+Note: In this mode, the user interface may still use the GPU; The trace rendering will be performed only on the CPU.

 ## License